Gaurav-dev01/github-demo/README.md

 ## Deployment

 This is a simple web project, Deployment can ba on any web server server or even local file system.

+## Development

+This is just Git practice project